 PARENTS: If your child has a chronic health problem or any health condition which needs special assistance at school, please contact your school health nurse.
-Examples of health problems that the nurse needs to talk to parents about include diabetes, seizures, sickle cell disease, asthma, etc. The nurse will work to ensure that your child's special health care needs are met.
+Examples of health problems that the nurse needs to talk to parents about include diabetes, asthma, allergies, seizures, sickle cell, etc.

-Asthma Education Program
+Asthma Education